elsy-sc/orm.node/README.md

 # orm.node
-Object-Relational Mapping for Nodejs using Express framework
+Object-Relational Mapping for Nodejs using Express framework and MongoDB

 # Installation
 ```bash